Geng Zhou, PhD

 About Me

 Dr. Zhou’s recent work, supported by the National Institute of Nursing Research, examines the real-world effects of COVID-19 vaccinations on children's health and academic outcomes in New York City public schools.
 This research, conducted in collaboration with various city government agencies, aims to inform public health strategies that promote health and mitigate disparities.
-His research has been published in journals such as JAMA Network Open and Obesity (Silver Spring).
+His research has been published in leading journals such as American Jounral of Public Health, JAMA Network Open, and Nature Health.
 Through his work, Dr. Zhou contributes to evidence-based strategies aimed at promoting equitable healthcare access and delivery, while improving the well-being of vulnerable populations.

 He obtained his Ph.D. in Public Policy (Health Economics track) from the Wagner School of Public Service at New York University, an M.A. in Public Policy Analysis from the Harris School of Public Policy at the University of Chicago, and an LL.B. in Sociology from Xiamen University